jakedw7/jakedw7.github.io/aboutme.md

 My name is Jake Walter and I am a Civil Engineer with a specialty in software development.
-This site is the starting page for a homelab that I am currently working on building.
+This site is the starting page for a homelab that I am currently building.
 The idea is to provide a diary of my objectives, reasoning, and plans for the system I am setting up at home.
+This will help me track why I did things and, hopefully, not keep repeating the same mistakes.
+It is also helping me to learn Jekyll, a static site generator created by Github.

 # Civil Engineer
-Just like doctors and lawyers, engineers of all types need to be licensed by the state they work in to practice engineering - this is a Professional Engineering license and, when we need to emphasize that we have that license, we put P.E. at the end of our names.
+My main title at work is Civil Engineer.
+I help public agencies figure out how to allocate funding to maintenance project, optimize their maintenance processes, design asset evaluation programs, and manage the large amount of data that is used as the basis of many multi-million dollar budgets.

 ## What makes you so civil?
 I've heard this joke before.